IgnisDa/ryot/docs/content/guides/video-games.md

 ## Integration with IGDB

 Ryot supports tracking video games via [IGDB](https://www.igdb.com/).
-However, the API is heavily rate limited, so it is not possible to hardcode the API keys in the application (unlike other keys which are hardcoded).
+However, the API is heavily rate limited, so it is not possible to hardcode the API keys in the application (unlike the other keys).

 You can follow the below steps to obtain your own API keys and enable video game tracking.